 You may want a starter home such as a condo to build equity that you can rent out later or sell and buy another home.
 Or you may prefer to buy a house with suite income.
 In each case you will want to consider how much you can afford including the condo fees and property taxes.

 How long do you plan to stay in this home?

-If you only plan to live in your home for 5 years or less, you may want to keep your options open and consider a variable or short term loan when choosing the right mortgage.
-If you are settling in for the long haul you may consider a longer term fixed rate mortgage or a combination of mortgage terms (fixed and variable).
-Each come with different benefits and deserve consideration as part of your home purchase and mortgage planning.
+If you only plan to live in your home for 5 years or less, you may want to keep your options open and consider a variable or short-term loan when choosing the right mortgage.
+If you are settling in for the long haul you may consider a longer-term fixed-rate mortgage or a combination of mortgage terms (fixed and variable).
+Each comes with different benefits and deserves consideration as part of your home purchase and mortgage planning.

 Would a fixed mortgage or variable be best for you?

 A fixed-rate mortgage is exactly that, a mortgage with a fixed rate over a fixed period of time.
 A variable rate mortgage is based on the prime lending rate (ie. Prime – .5% or 2.5%).
 As the prime lending rate moves up or down (in relation to the overnight lending rate set by the Bank of Canada) your cost of borrowing will fluctuate.
 If you need to know exactly what you will be paying every month for the full term of the mortgage (ie. 5 years) then a fixed-rate mortgage may be best for you.
 Typically the cost of borrowing over time is lower with a variable rate mortgage.
 However, the interest rate environment can change and you should review both options when choosing the right mortgage with your mortgage professional.